Christine from North Carolina asked: Why did Jesus tell people not to let others know what He had done for them?

 “But [the leper] went out and began to proclaim it freely and to spread the news around, to such an extent that Jesus could no longer publicly enter a city, but stayed out in unpopulated areas; and they were coming to Him from everywhere.”

-It was in these two periods of His ministry in particular when he urged people to keep it quiet.
+It was in these two periods of His ministry, in particular, when he urged people to keep it quiet.
 When He first started His ministry, He wanted to reach as many towns as possible with the message of the kingdom without being overwhelmed by people wanting to be healed.
-When He was trying to get some personal time with His disciples to prepare them for the dreadful day of His crucifixion and the fear and doubt that would overcome them until His resurrection.
+When He was trying to get some personal time with His disciples, to prepare them for the dreadful day of His crucifixion and the fear and doubt that would overcome them until His resurrection, He did the same.

 Thanks for your question,